a-slide/NanoCount/docs/nanocount_io.md

 tpm and estimated counts are not normalised by transcript length as it is usually done with Illumina data.
 The reason is that in dRNA-Seq one read is supposed to represent a single transcript molecule starting from the polyA tail, even if the fragment doesn't extend to the 5' end.
 If using a custom protocol allowing to sequence from internal RNA fragments (whole RNA tailing, degenerated custom adapter), then the prior is not verified any more.

+### Output BAM file

+Optionally, users can choose to dump the alignments selected by Nanocount for the transcripts estimate step, for QC or visualisation purpose.
+The alignments are written in the same order as the source BAM file.